-When you sell your books, you only have to package them and can mail them for free.
+When you sell your books, you only have to package them and mail them for free.

-If you have wanted to give your two-cents on current issues and trends, you are an ideal candidate for taking surveys!
+If you have wanted to give your two cents on current issues and trends, you can make money in college by taking surveys!

 Online surveys are not as lucrative as working a typical part-time job.
-However, you can complete them when you have a few spare minutes in between classes or during a meal break and can serve as a secondary income stream.
+However, you can complete them when you have a few spare minutes in between classes or during a meal break, and they can serve as a secondary income stream.

 If you like taking surveys but also want to get paid to watch videos, play games, and search the web, you can get paid by Swagbucks for the activities you do for free right now.

-Swagbucks also lets you test products or do micro-tasks that only take a couple of minutes to complete so you can get paid for working online with minimal effort.
+Swagbucks also lets you test products or do micro-tasks for market research that only take a couple of minutes to complete so you can get paid for working online with minimal effort.

 Do you post your happenings on Instagram?
-Now you can get paid for taking pictures.
+Now, you can make money in college by getting paid for taking pictures.